curvenote/article/README.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/ink-components)

-The goal of ink.js is to provide web-components for interactive scientific writing, reactive documents and explorable explanations.
+The goal of [ink-components](https://components.ink) is to provide web-components for interactive scientific writing, reactive documents and [explorable explanations](https://explorabl.es).
-Included in `ink.js` are ways to create, update and display variables as text, equations and charts.
+Included in [ink-components](https://components.ink) are ways to create, update and display variables as text, equations and charts.

-ink.js is heavily inspired by [tangle.js](http://worrydream.com/Tangle/guide.html), re-imagined to use [web-components](https://www.webcomponents.org/)!
+The [ink-components](https://components.ink) project is heavily inspired by [tangle.js](http://worrydream.com/Tangle/guide.html), re-imagined to use [web-components](https://www.webcomponents.org/)!
 This means you can declaratively write your variables and how to display them in `html` markup.
-To get an idea of what that looks like, let's take the canonical example of Tangled Cookies - a simple reactive document.
+To get an idea of what that looks like, let's take the canonical example of *Tangled Cookies* - a simple reactive document.

 ![How many calories in that cookie?](images/tangle.gif)